MarcWeber/tsmono/README.md

   [ ] add support turning into npm module

+  [ ] implement pull-with-dependencies and push-with-dependencies using run_tasks

   [ ] turn this repository into npm module

   [ ] think about polyfills